linkerd/linkerd2/charts/linkerd2/README.md

 ## Installing the chart

-You must provide the certificates and keys described in the preceding section, and the same expiration date you used to generate the Issuer certificate.
+You must provide the certificates and keys described in the preceding section.

 In this example we set the expiration date to one year ahead: